 There are a number of tactics that public relations professionals use to establish clients as thought- leaders, including running influencer relations and contributed content campaigns.
 But another important element that helps our clients stand out is maintaining targeted and thorough speaking and awards programs.
 Speaking programs allow clients the opportunity to present at industry events and elevate their presence beyond just “event attendees,” instead joining the ranks of star-studded headliners.

 But securing these slots isn’t always easy.
-There are three critical best practices that help make a business stand out:
+There are four critical best practices that help make a business stand out.

 Strong Speaking Abstracts

 Responsibilities aren’t just given away freely — clients need to earn them.
 That means PR professionals need to wow judges with submissions.
 Strong submissions often include impactful customer use cases, as well as references to third-party validation, typically from analysts.
 If the client has a robust content wheel, we often repurpose byline topics and pitching angles, and incorporate survey data and press releases whenever possible.

 Sometimes, no matter how much “zing” your submission provides, judges won’t look twice if they don’t know you.
 That is why we maintain strong relationships with the influencers who run or sit on the panels of various industry events.
 We encourage our clients to brief these targets regularly so that they always remain top-of-mind for sacred speaking slots.